mkford4/meet/README.md

 - Then an error displaying offline status appears

 FEATURE 5: DATA VISUALIZATION
+As a USER, I should be able to VIEW CHARTS DISPLAYING UPCOMING EVENTS IN EACH CITY so that I CAN EASILY & QUICKLY SEE EVENTS WITHOUT SEARCHING YET.
 SCENARIO 1: SHOW A CHART WITH THE NUMBER OF UPCOMING EVENTS IN EACH CITY
 - Given user opens app and doesn’t yet search a city
 - When user sees list of all upcoming events (see Feature 1)